How My First Novel Became a Movie

 * * *

 On an afternoon before Thanksgiving, I left work, took a bus across the Hudson River, and stepped into an alternate universe: a production office that the filmmakers set up on the 23rd floor of a Manhattan skyscraper.
 A costume designer, set designers, producers, and accountants ran through a hallway wielding outfits, props, schedules, and scripts.
-It was humbling to meet them, and surreal to spy receipts on a desk billed to Carrie Pilby.
+It was humbling to meet them and surreal to spy receipts on a desk billed to Carrie Pilby.
 The office was bare-bones, with storyboards taped to the walls.
 Someone had strung Christmas lights across a Macintosh computer.
 They were handcrafting a movie.

 After five years of raising money (including a climactic last-minute phone call to secure the last few thousand dollars), holding auditions, revising scripts, and cobbling together wardrobe and sets, the actual filming took only 20 days.
 Once a week for a month, I left my office to visit the set for a few hours.
 On the first day, cameras were crammed into a small building that was to be Carrie’s apartment; most of the crew had to watch the action on a monitor in a different room.
 To my surprise, everyone seemed relaxed, confident, and upbeat.
 “We’re happy,” Johnson explained.